 DCMS has recently released a report highlighting major flaws in the evidence relied upon to create the new policy.
 The Regulatory Policy Committee (RPC) report suggests that as players shift their behaviour away from FOBT, other areas of the gambling industry stand to cash in on the £440m windfall.

-Casinos and arcades may well be one of the areas benefiting from the new policy.
+The best uk casino sites and arcades may well be one of the areas benefiting from the new policy.
 Casinos and arcades house slot machines that have many of the same addictive features as FOBTs but are even faster than FOBTs and pay out less, so players can lose money on slots games just as quickly.

 The RPC is an independent government body, whose role is to evaluate the evidence behind proposals.
 The RPC gave the £2 limit policy a green light, but did so with some major warnings about the evidence relied upon for the policy, saying it still had “significant concerns about the overall quality of the assessment”.
 Adding that stronger evidence was needed on “what behavioural changes the policy will cause, and what level of benefits this will generate”.